A Customer Lifetime Value (CLV) is a measurement of the value of a customer to your business.

 The longer a customer continues to do business with you... the greater will be your customer's lifetime value.

 Why Is CLV Important In Your Business?

 When you have a long-term relationship with a customer, the CLV is a great metric to use.
-For example, streaming service subscription or mobile phone service contract.
+For example, streaming service subscriptions or mobile phone service contracts.

 Similarly, it's useful for noticing early signs of turnover.

 If, for example, customer spending starts dropping after the first year.
 And as they use the subscription less and less over time.

 - CLV has a direct impact on your revenue.
 CLV identifies which customers generate the most revenue for your business.
 By serving these existing customers with products/services they like, you satisfy them.
 And for sure, they will continue to spend money at your company.
 And they will be happy to do business with you

 - It lowers customer acquisition costs.
 Getting new customers can be expensive.
 In fact, The European Business Review found that acquisition costs are five times higher than retention.
 Therefore, it is imperative that your business knows your customers very well.
 And nurture your most valuable customers.
 Doing this will make your profit go up.
 And you will get loyal customers.
 Then your customer lifetime value will increase.
 Plus, your customer acquisition costs will go down.

 - Customers are more loyal and more likely to stick with you.
 Providing excellent customer support and products can optimize your CLV.
 This can increase customer loyalty and retention.